jteijema/makita-UI/README.md

 # License

-Makita UI is released under the MIT License.
+Makita-UI is released under the MIT License.

 # Acknowledgements